 Across all interventions, it appeared that generally between half to three-quarters of all possible sessions were attended, across all participants, although adherence information was not always available, and reporting was quite variable.
-Some studies reported low attendance, such as one United Kingdom-based CBT trial reporting that only 46 percent of participants attended three or more of the eight sessions available, but several other studies reported adherence on the order of 80 percent or more of sessions attended on average across participants.38, 79, 81, 90
+Some studies reported low attendance, such as one United Kingdom-based CBT trial53 reporting that only 46 percent of participants attended three or more of the eight sessions available, but several other studies reported adherence on the order of 80 percent or more of sessions attended on average across participants.^{38, 79, 81, 90}

-Counseling interventions were associated with a 39 percent reduction in the likelihood of PND when the outcomes of incidence, prevalence, and exceeding symptom cutoffs were combined (pooled RR=0.61 [95% CI, 0.47 to 0.78], k=17, n=3094, I=39%, Figure 3 see also Appendix E Figure 1 showing population selection and whether the intervention focused on depression).
-Seventeen of the of 20 included counseling studies reported this outcome; the three that did not all reported continuous measures of depressive symptoms, with one reporting a statistically significant difference between groups (mean difference in change between group was -0.7 points on 4-point scale) and another reported a 1.6-point difference on the EPDS at followup among the participants who scored 7 or lower on the EPDS at baseline (95% CI, 0.17 to 3.15, p=0.05), but did not find group differences overall.
-Trials reported outcomes over a wide range of followup timepoints, ranging from 6 to 52 weeks postpartum.
+Counseling interventions were associated with a 39 percent reduction in the likelihood of PND when the outcomes of incidence, prevalence, and exceeding symptom cutoffs were combined (pooled RR=0.61 [95% CI, 0.47 to 0.78], k=17, n=3094, I2=39%, Figure 3) (see also Appendix E Figure 1 showing population selection and whether the intervention focused on depression).
+The proportion of participants with depression according to any of the dichotomous depression outcomes at the main timepoint of 26 weeks postpartum (or the closest to this timepoint) ranged from 0 to 34% in the intervention groups, compared with 6 to 50% in the control groups, with absolute reductions in risk ranging from 1.3% greater reduction in the control group to 31.8% greater reduction in the intervention group.
+Of these trials, 13/17 (76%) reported an outcome of major depressive disorder diagnosis based on a clinical interview.
+Seventeen of the of 20 included counseling studies reported this outcome; the three that did not^{72, 91, 92} all reported continuous measures of depressive symptoms, with one91 reporting a statistically significant difference between groups (mean difference in change between group was -0.7 points on 4-point scale) and another reported a 1.6-point difference on the EPDS at followup among the participants who scored 7 or lower on the EPDS at baseline (95% CI, 0.17 to 3.15, p=0.05), but did not find group differences overall.
+72 Trials reported outcomes over a wide range of followup timepoints, ranging from 6 to 52 weeks postpartum.